adamswbrown/rvtools2azuremigratePS/README.md

 - `-ExcludeSRM`: Exclude SRM placeholders.
 - `-Anonymized`: Anonymize VM names using their UUIDs.
 - `-EnhancedDiskInfo`: (In Development - Do Not Use) Provides detailed disk information.
+- `-StorageType` to provide more flexibility in selecting the storage data you want to use from the RVTools output.
+(Defaults to Provisioned MiB)

 ## 2. Generate Azure Migrate CSV
 To generate a CSV file in the Azure Migrate import format: